romrawinjp/romrawinjp.github.io/content/cv.md

 `Jan 30, 2024` I just know that this lecture is paired with this weekend hackathon on image search.
 So, I'll be updating the content after the hackathon ends!
 Enjoy image's world! -->

-`Fab 4, 2024` The course content is updted!
+`Fab 4, 2024` The course content is updated!

 Click [here](https://github.com/romrawinjp/modern-image-search/blob/b079600603e0001443e336e0b55337f6f554f8da/romrawin_modern-image-search.pdf) to download the slide.